"""

 audio, fs = torchaudio.load(

-path, num_frames=num_frames, frame_offset=start
+path, num_frames=num_frames, frame_offset=start, backend=backend

 )